An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

 \subsection{Persistent homology and machine learning}

+Using \tda\ and more specifically persistent homology for machine learning is a subject that attracts a lot of information and generated an intense research activity.
+Although the recent progress in this area goes far beyond the scope of this paper, we briefly introduce the main research directions with a few reference to help the newcomer to the field to get started.

-In some domains persistence diagrams obtained from data can be directly interpreted and exploited for better understanding of the phenomena from which the data have been generated.
-This, for example, the case in the study of force fields in granular media \cite{kramar2013persistence} or of atomic structures in glass \cite{0957-4484-26-30-304001} in material science, in the study of the evolution of convection patterns in fluid dynamics \cite{kramar2016analysis} or in the analysis of nanoporous structures in chemistry \cite{lee2017quantifying} where topological features can be rather clearly related to specific geometric structures and patterns in the considered data.
+\paragraph{\tda\ for exploratory data analysis and descriptive statistics.} In some domains, \tda\ can be fruitfully used as a tool for exploratory analysis and visualization.
+For example, the Mapper algorithm provides a powerful approach to explore and vizualize the global topological structure of complex data sets.
+In some cases, persistence diagrams obtained from data can be directly interpreted and exploited for better understanding of the phenomena from which the data have been generated.
+This is, for example, the case in the study of force fields in granular media \citep{kramar2013persistence} or of atomic structures in glass \citep{0957-4484-26-30-304001} in material science, in the study of the evolution of convection patterns in fluid dynamics \citep{kramar2016analysis}, in machining monitoring \citep{khasawneh2016chatter} or in the analysis of nanoporous structures in chemistry \citep{lee2017quantifying} where topological features can be rather clearly related to specific geometric structures and patterns in the considered data.

+\paragraph{Persistent homology for feature engineering.} There are many other cases where persistence features cannot be easily or directly interpreted but present valuable information for further processing.
+However, the highly non linear nature of diagrams prevents them to be immediately used as standard features in machine learning algorithms.